 7 Steps to Rest-How to Get Kids to Sleep

 Raise your hand if you could use a good night’s sleep?
 Who out there wants naptime at daycare to be more successful?
-What parent doesn’t want to rest at night and for their kids to sleep well?
-There is hope.
 Here are 7 steps to rest, how to get kids to sleep.

 Sleep can be elusive for children just like it can be for adults.
 Here are a few simple suggestions to help make sleep come easier for your kids.
 And they won’t hurt for adults either!